-The thoracic area of the spine has twelve bones, called vertebrae.
-Soft discs found between them cushion them, hold them together, and control motion.
+The lumbar area of the spine has five bones, called vertebrae.
+Soft discs found between these vertebrae cushion them, hold them together, and control motion.

 If a disc tears, chemicals inside may leak out.
-This can inflame the dura or nerve roots and cause pain.
+This can inflame nerve roots or the dura, and cause pain.

-A large disc tear may cause a disc to bulge, inflaming the dura and nerve roots, and cause pain.
+A large disc tear may cause a disc to bulge, inflaming nerve roots or the dura, and cause pain.
 Bone spurs, called osteophytes, can also press against nerve roots and cause pain.